DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: BACKGROUND

 \subsection{Learned Index (LI)}

-Learned indexes \cite{ding2020alex, ferragina2020pgm, li2020lisa, tang2020xindex, kipf2020radixspline} aim to improve the efficiency of data retrieval in database systems by employing machine learning models to map keys to their respective locations.
-These indexes can involve intricate models, such as neural networks, or simpler hierarchically organized models, such as linear models.
+LIs~\cite{ding2020alex,ferragina2020pgm,li2020lisa,kipf2020radixspline,heidari2024uplif} use machine learning to efficiently map sorted keys to locations in databases.
+These indexes may use complex models like neural networks or simpler hierarchical linear models.
 Traditional LIs use ensemble learning and hierarchical model structuring.
-Starting from the root node and progressing downward, the index model $I(k)$ predicts the subsequent layers to utilize for a query key $k$ based on $I(k) = M(k) \times N$, where $N$ represents the number of keys, and $M$ denotes the cumulative distribution function (CDF) that estimates probability $p(x \le k)$.
-Given the complexity of training and inference in sophisticated models, many LIs adopt piecewise linear models to approximate the CDF.
-Querying entails predicting the key position using $pos = a \times k + b$ with a maximum error $e$, where $a$ and $b$ are learned parameters, and $e$ is crucial for the final search to locate the target key.
-These indexes exhibit memory efficiency because of their lightweight parameters (an intercept along with a likely slope) compared to conventional indexes.
+The index model $I(k)$ uses $I(k) = M(k) \times N$, where $M$ is the CDF estimating $p(x \le k)$ and $N$ is the key count, to guide queries from the root to the correct layer.
+Due to complex models, many LIs use piecewise linear models to approximate the CDF~\cite{wongkham2022updatable,livshits2020approximate}.
+Predict the key's position as $pos = m \times k + a$ (with error $E$); $m$, $a$ are learned parameters, and $E$ crucial for final target key search.
+These indexes are memory efficient due to lightweight parameters like intercept and slope versus conventional indexes.

-\subsubsection{\textbf{LI on Persistent Storage}}
+\subsubsection{\textbf{LI on Persistent Storage.}}

-Recent studies~\cite{lidisk2024sigmod, wipe22024, apex2021, liDisk2024} have shown that current LIs do not outperform traditional index solutions like B+tree when KVs reside within persistent storage.
+Studies~\cite{lidisk2024sigmod,wipe22024,apex2021,liDisk2024} show LIs fail to outperform B+tree for persistent storage KVs.
 These studies highlight that the design of LIs fails to leverage the characteristics of disk storage, necessitating multiple disk I/O operations during the last-mile search process as shown in Fig.~\ref{fig:li-storage}.
-A similar trend is observed in LI techniques for LSM-trees, which also entail substantial I/O operations during their final search phase.
+A similar trend is observed in LI techniques for LSMs, which also entail substantial I/O operations during their final search phase.
 This underscores the importance of considering I/O as a critical element in the development of LI systems.

-\subsubsection{\textbf{LI on Strings}}
+\subsubsection{\textbf{LI on Strings.}}